junxit/us-congress-bills-116/bill.md

   - **(3)** *Other responsibilities* Subject to the general policies of the Board of Regents, the Board of Trustees shall have authority to—
     - **(A)** provide for preservation, restoration, and maintenance of the collections of the Museum; and
     - **(B)** solicit, accept, use, and dispose of gifts, bequests, and devises of personal and real property for the purpose of aiding and facilitating the work of the Museum.
+  - **(4)** *Ensuring diversity of political viewpoints in exhibits and programs* In carrying out its duties, the Board of Trustees shall ensure that the exhibits and programs of the Museum reflect the diversity of the political viewpoints held by Latinos of the United States on the events and issues relating to the history of Latinos in the United States.
 - **(c)** *Composition and appointment*
   - **(1)** *In general* The Board of Trustees shall be composed of not more than 19 voting members as provided under paragraph (2).
   - **(2)** *Voting members* The Board of Trustees shall include the following voting members: